 On top of that, we’re hearing about iCloud Restore problems.
 This is also a common issue with new phones and it can be rather tricky to fix.
 If you run into issues restoring from iCloud, head here for a few potential fixes.

-iPhone XS and iPhone XS Max users are also complaining about problems setting up Face ID, problems with iCloud, Wi-Fi problems, sound problems, and Bluetooth issues.
+iPhone XS and iPhone XS Max users are also complaining about problems setting up Face ID, problems with iCloud, Wi-Fi problems, sound problems, cellular data issues, and Bluetooth issues.

 Where to Find Feedback